Microservices-for-Small-Computer-School/Services-Courses/Documentation/C1-Session2/README.md

 >    - Web API with Uncheck Controllers
 >    - Web API with Controllers
 > 1. Comparison of HTTP Request Pipeline
-> 1. Move the Hello World Endpoints into an IEndpointRouteBuilder Extension Class
 > 1. Parameter Binding demo with User Endpoints
 >    - From Query | From Route | From Body | From Services
 > 1. Base Entity